chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 - Open the `config.toml` at bastion node.
 - change the `instance_count` value, as explain in below example.
 - Remove the `Ip address` for the respetive node, as explain in the example.
-- Make sure that in case of deleting the node from the backend maintain the minimum count to 3.

 For example : Remove Automate node to the existing deployed cluster.
   | Old Config | => | New Config |